 What Are Cataracts?

-In a normal eye, light enters and passes through the lens.
-The lens focuses that light into a sharp image on the retina, which relays messages through the optic nerve to the brain.
-If the lens is cloudy from a cataract, the image you see will be blurry.
-Other eye conditions, such as myopia, cause blurry vision, too, but cataracts produce some distinctive signs and symptoms.
+Light enters your eye and passes through the lens.
+The lens of your eye focuses light onto the retina, which transmits visual signals through the optic nerve to your brain.
+Clouding of the lens due to cataracts results in blurring of the images you see.
+Other problems with the eyes can also cause blurry vision, but cataracts produce some characteristic symptoms.

 Cataract Symptom: Blurry Vision